Limenius/LiformBundle/README.md

 ## Serializing errors

-This bundle registers a serializer to serialize forms with errors into an array.
+This bundle registers a normalizer to serialize forms with errors into an array.
 This part was shameless taken from [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/Serializer/Normalizer/FormErrorNormalizer.php).
 Just do in your action:

 ```php
 $serializer = $this->get('serializer');